SunNetservers/Launchpad/README.md

 | launchpad.particles.particle.particleDensity                | Decimal number                                                                | A definition for the number of particles used to draw shapes.
 The number of particles is basically `distance / particleDensity`, so lower numbers create a more dense shape.                                                     |
 | launchpad.particles.particle.extra                          | Decimal number                                                                | Extra data for the specific particle.
 Check the Spigot documentation for details.                                                                                                                                                |
 | launchpad.particles.materialParticles                       | Configuration section                                                         | This section allows specifying different particle configurations for a material or a material tag.
 So you'd set materialParticles.LIGHT_WEIGHTED_PRESSURE_PLATE.type to set the particle type for LIGHT_WEIGHTED_PRESSURE_PLATE. |

+## License

+Launchpad is licensed under the GNU Public License Version 3.0.
+This includes every source and resource file.
+See the HEADER file for a more detailed license description.